ADMINISTRATIVE CODE

 17) report findings and make recommendations.

-c) The Department shall provide training for all Administrative Case Reviewers, supervisors, and managers regarding the importance of maintaining sibling relationships and the child's or youth's sense of attachment to /the siblings, the importance of maintaining sibling relationships over the child's lifespan, and the impact on the child and youth if those relationships are severed.
+c) The Department shall provide training for all Administrative Case Reviewers, supervisors, and managers regarding the importance of maintaining sibling relationships and the youth in care's sense of attachment to the siblings, the importance of maintaining sibling relationships over the youth in care's lifespan, and the impact on the youth in care if those relationships are severed.